Helium as an Indicator of the Neutron-Star Merger Remnant Lifetime and its Potential for Equation of State Constraints: Notes on NLTE ionization modeling

 \subsection{The optimal timeframe for constraining helium}

 We discuss the optimal timeframe post-merger for observing (and constraining) a spectral feature from He\,{\sc i}\,$\lambda 1083.3$\,nm.
-The population in the lower energy level of the transition (i.e.\ 1s2s\,$^3$S, the lowest-lying level of triplet helium) determines the strength of the feature.
-As this state is 19.8\,eV above the \hei ground state (which should be compared with $k_B T \approx 0.2$--$0.4$\,eV suggested by the spectra of AT2017gfo several days post merger) the triplet states are not efficiently populated by excitation due to thermal photons or thermal electrons.
-The triplet states are instead populated by recombination from \ion{He}{ii}, which is itself populated by ionisation of \hei by radioactive decay particles (e.g. electrons and $\gamma$-rays).
+The population in the lower energy level of the transition (i.e.,\ 1s2s\,$^3$S, the lowest-lying level of triplet helium) determines the strength of the feature.
+As this state is 19.8\,eV above the \hei ground state (which should be compared with $k_B T \approx 0.2$--$0.4$\,eV suggested by the spectra of AT2017gfo several days post-merger) the triplet states are not efficiently populated by excitation due to thermal photons or thermal electrons.
+The triplet states are instead populated by recombination from \ion{He}{ii}, which is itself populated by ionization of \hei by radioactive decay particles (e.g., electrons and $\gamma$-rays).
 This means that most effective population of the \threeS-state will occur when the majority of helium is singly ionized.
-Thus, modeling the level population under NLTE conditions requires i) the non-thermal ionisation rate, ii) the recombination rate and iii) collisional/radiative rates.
+Thus, modeling the level population under NLTE conditions requires i) the non-thermal ionization rate, ii) the recombination rate and iii) collisional/radiative rates.
 These are detailed in Sect.~\ref{sec:NLTE_helium_population}.

-Importantly, in the first days post merger photoionisation will rapidly depopulate triplet helium \citep{Sneppen2024_helium}.
-However, around 4-5 days post merger, the characteristic temperature suggested by the blackbody ($T\lesssim3000$\,K) implies that photoionisation and radiative transitions between higher levels are inconsequential - only the two lowest energy levels of triplet helium (\threeS and \threeP) are significantly populated with the radiative pathway connecting these two levels being the He\,{\sc i}\,$\lambda 1083.3$\,nm line.
+Importantly, in the first days post-merger photoionization will rapidly depopulate triplet helium \citep{Sneppen2024_helium}.
+However, around 4-5 days post-merger, the characteristic temperature suggested by the blackbody ($T\lesssim3000$\,K) implies that photoionization and radiative transitions between higher levels are inconsequential - only the two lowest energy levels of triplet helium (\threeS and \threeP) are significantly populated with the radiative pathway connecting these two levels being the He\,{\sc i}\,$\lambda 1083.3$\,nm line.
 At this time, the pathway leaving triplet helium is due to the decay to the \hei ground level from 1s2s\,$^3$P \citep{Sneppen2024_helium}.
-Here, helium provides a well defined NLTE system, in contrast to \rprocess elements, as the required atomic data is largely known \citep[e.g.][]{Kramida2023,Berrington1987,Ralchenko2008,Nahar2010} and has been applied in astrophysical context for decades in the interpretation of SN Ib spectra \citep[e.g.][]{Lucy1991}.
+Here, helium provides a well understood NLTE system, in contrast to most \rprocess elements, as the required atomic data is largely known \citep[e.g.,][]{Kramida2023,Berrington1987,Ralchenko2008,Nahar2010} and has been applied in astrophysical context for decades in the interpretation of SN Ib spectra \citep[e.g.,][]{Lucy1991}.